tytydraco/yessleep/out/The_man_in_the_grey_suit.md

 Growing up, I never had many friends.
 I was known as the geek with the big glasses and pigtails.
 So, I started getting imaginative.
 I got bullied so badly to the point where I had to beg my parents to move cities.
-Me and my parents moved into a small house near the outskirts of Manitoba.
+Me and my parents moved into a small house near the outskirts of Montréal.

 Kind of in the country side of it.